HalkowichJasperSA/labs/forloop/README.md

 ## Your Turn

-Modify the code on the right to add up the numbers from 1 to 10, using either the supplied for loop or creating your own.
-Store the total in the variable named `total`.
+Change the code on the right to add up the numbers from 1 to 10, using either the supplied for loop or creating your own.
+Store the total in a variable named `total`.

 {% spoiler "Hint" %}

-* Remember, you can set a new variable using `=`:
+* Remember, you can set a new variable using `=`, like this:

 ```
 total = 0